kohana/orm/guide/orm/models.md

 ## Changing the primary key

-ORM assumes each model (and database table) have an `id` column that is indexed and unique.
+ORM assumes each model (and database table) has an `id` column that is indexed and unique.
 If your primary key column isn't named `id`, that's fine - just override the `$_primary_key` variable like this:

 	protected $_primary_key = 'strange_pkey';

 ## Use a non-default database

 For each model, you can define which database configuration ORM will run queries on.
-If you override the `$_db` variable in your model, ORM will connect to that database.
+If you override the `$_db_group` variable in your model, ORM will connect to that database.
 Example:

-	protected $_db = 'alternate';
+	protected $_db_group = 'alternate';